How to file a criminal complaint so that it can be dealt with

 2. Orally – At the police department or prosecutor’s office, dictate the criminal complaint into the record.
 It is advisable to read the report and ask for a copy before signing it.
 At the same time, as the reporting party, you have the right to have the report completed if you remember something important or to have it corrected.

 Remember that it is not automatic for the police to tell you how they have dealt with a criminal report.
 You must ask for this directly in the criminal complaint and you will receive a notification within one month.
-If you do so, the police must notify you within 30 days.
+If you do so, the police must inform you within one month.

 Tip: We recommend filing directly with the public prosecutor’s office, which will still order the police to do so, but the criminal complaint will pass internal scrutiny and have a better chance of being heard.